wsxiaoys/awesome-ai-coding/README.md

   * 500M Encoder-Decoder based model, fine tuned on Google's monorepo.
   * 34% acceptance rate for multi-line code completion suggestions.
 - [Sparks of Artificial General Intelligence: Early experiments with GPT-4](https://arxiv.org/abs/2303.12712): Chapter 3 on coding scenario.
 Chat UX.
-- [Efficient Training of Language Models to Fill in the Middle](https://arxiv.org/abs/2207.14255): Train decoder-only model with special <FIM> token with suffix context.
+- [Efficient Training of Language Models to Fill in the Middle](https://arxiv.org/abs/2207.14255): Train decoder-only model with suffix context using a special <FIM> token.
 - [Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761): LLM as API glue layer.

 ## Products & Startups